Redefine the “R” Word

 Create a picture of your ideal best life that is as detailed, as exciting and inspiring as you can.

 Do this without putting any financial constraints on your imagination.
 Don’t worry whether or not you can afford it just yet.
-We’ll work on that in another edition shortly.
+We’ll work on that in the next edition shortly.